Woman in suitcase murder case spent time in mental hospital: Korean TV show

 The programme, I Want to Know, an investigative true-crime show by Korean broadcaster SBS, also claimed the woman had spent time in a mental health hospital.

-The woman, who was arrested in Ulsan, South Korea, in September is currently being held in Seoul awaiting an extradition hearing which New Zealand police have made an application for.
+The woman, who was arrested in Ulsan, South Korea, in September is currently being held in Seoul awaiting an extradition hearing that New Zealand police have made an application for.

 She told reporters at the time she had not killed the children.